oslabs-beta/NexTrace/NexTrace_Extension/README.md

   ```

 ### Installation
-Simply search for Nextrace your VSCode Extensions and click Install.
+Simply search for Nextrace in your VSCode Extensions tab and click Install.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+1. Start your Next.js app and open it in the browser

-_For more examples, please refer to the [Documentation](https://example.com)_
+2. Open the NexTrace sidepanel

 <p align="right">(<a href="#readme-top">back to top</a>)</p>